EthanRosenthal/blog/_posts/2014-08-22-hello-world.md

 ## Lastly

-There are a couple other things that I have done, like adding an [Archive]({{site.url}}/archive/) section and Google Analytics tracking, but these tasks have been documented the blog posts that I linked to at the top.
+There are a couple other things that I have done, like adding an [Archive]({{site.url}}/archive/) section and Google Analytics tracking, but these tasks have been documented in the blog posts that I linked to at the top.
 Hopefully, I will have some more interesting projects to post soon.